krishnan-mani/acCRRedit/HOW-TO.md

 ```

-- To monitor a stack, you may use the following
+- To monitor a stack, you may use:

 ```bash